-- (a) since the inception of the 2007 Plan, the Corporation has granted options in respect of an aggregate of 1,546,630 common shares, representing 3.4% of the Corporation's currently issued and outstanding common shares; - (b) since the inception of the 2007 Plan, the Corporation has issued 20,225 common shares upon the exercise of stock options, representing 0.04% of the Corporation's currently issued and outstanding common shares; and - (c) as at August 31, 2009, there were options issued and outstanding in respect of an aggregate of 1,476,555 common shares, representing 3.2% of the Corporation's currently issued and outstanding common shares.
+- (a) since the inception of the 2007 Plan, the Corporation has granted options in respect of an aggregate of 1,945,130 common shares, representing 4.3% of the Corporation's currently issued and outstanding common shares as at August 31, 2010; - (b) since the inception of the 2007 Plan, the Corporation has issued 127,450 common shares upon the exercise of stock options, representing 0.03% of the Corporation's currently issued and outstanding common shares; and

+(c) as at August 31, 2010, there were options issued and outstanding in respect of an aggregate of 1,596,615 common shares, representing 3.5% of the Corporation's currently issued and outstanding common shares.

 The complete text of the 2007 Plan is available to shareholders on request from the Secretary of the Corporation.
-Shareholders wishing to receive a copy of the 2007 Plan should contact the Secretary of the Corporation at 4385 Garand, Ville St. Laurent, Québec H4R 2B4, telephone (514) 856-0644.
+Shareholders wishing to receive a copy of the 2007 Plan should contact the Secretary of the Corporation at 4385 Garand, Ville Saint-Laurent, Québec H4R 2B4, telephone (514) 856-0644.